Diaper Bag Essentials | What to Have in Every Mom’s Diaper Bag

 Diaper Bag Essential #5: Things to Entertain Your Baby With

 The diaper bag essentials you need to entertain baby will all depend on your baby’s age.
 Newborns might not need much other than a pacifier to entertain them, but as they get older, you’ll want to keep a few toys in the bag.
 Things like plastic keys, stuffed animals, and even blankets can make a huge difference for your baby.
-When you’re figuring out what to have in a diaper bag, make sure you change the toys out frequently so your child doesn’t get bored!
+Though your child might have a favorite toy, when you’re figuring out what to have in a diaper bag, make sure you change the toys out frequently so your child doesn’t get bored!

 Diaper Bag Essential #6: Items from Your Purse